louiedinh/python-practice-projects/book/coaching-offer.md

 Like all accellerated learning, it's going to be a bit uncomfortable.
 You will be pushed beyond your comfort zone, but in the end you'll be amazed at how much ground you've covered.

-Just email me at louie@pythonpracticeprojects.com with the subject "PRIVATE COACHING PLZ!"
+Just email me at louie@pythonpracticeprojects.com with the subject "PRIVATE COACHING REQUEST!"

-If you're worried about committment, don't.
-It's on a per-project basis so you can stop at anytime.
+Don't worry about commitment.
+I'm flexible with either per iteration, per project or the whole shebang; whatever works best for you.